credit: Minda de Gunzberg Center for European Studies, Harvard

 Dirk Witteveen

-Researcher of Socio-Economic Inequalities and Social Policy
+Economic Inequality and Social Policy

 I obtained a PhD in Sociology from the City University of New York (CUNY), the Graduate Center.
 I held visiting positions at Stockholm University (2015 and 2021) and the Center for European Studies at Harvard University (AY '22-'23).
 I previously was a Postdoctoral Prize Fellow at Nuffield College, in Oxford.
 I am currently on the job market.